flathub/shared-modules/SDL2/README.md

 This SDL2 module is intended for use with flatpaks that rely on SDL2.

-This doesn't include libdecor, instead you should manually reference it as another submodule.

 If your app or game wants to use a newer version of SDL2, or default to Wayland, you can use this, and set the following permissions:

 ```